 These are the two things that I consume on a regular basis that I never get tired of.
 There are obviously tons of places in the city to get a great latte and avo toast, but if you're looking for some that are really good, the trip to Max Caffe is worth it.

-What are your favorite food spots in NYC?
+What are your favorite food spots or restaurants in New York City?
 Let me know in the comments!